Regulus: Observation

 The Regulus system as a whole is the twenty-first brightest star in the night sky with an apparent magnitude of +1.35.
 The light output is dominated by Regulus A. Regulus B, if seen in isolation, would be a binocular object of magnitude +8.1, and its companion, Regulus C, the faintest of the three stars that has been directly observed, would require a substantial telescope to be seen, at magnitude +13.5.
 Regulus A is itself a spectroscopic binary; the secondary star has not yet been directly observed as it is much fainter than the primary.
 The BC pair lies at an angular distance of 177 arc-seconds from Regulus A, making them visible in amateur telescopes.

 Regulus is 0.465 degrees from the ecliptic, the closest of the bright stars, and is often occulted by the Moon.
 This occurs in spates every 9.3 years, due to lunar precession.
 The last spate was around 2017, with occultations every month from December 2016 till July 2017, each one limited to certain areas on Earth.
 Occultations by Mercury and Venus are possible but rare, as are occultations by asteroids.
-Seven other stars which have a Bayer designation are less than 0.9° from the ecliptic (perfected, mean plane of earth's orbit and mean apparent path of the sun) the next brightest of which is δ (Delta) Geminorum, of magnitude +3.53.
-As Regulus closely aligns to the mean orbits of large bodies of the solar system and involves more light reaching the Earth than such other stars, the system has advanced telescopic use (to study and identify objects occulting and casting their shadow on a telescope, including known or unknown asteroids of the solar system such as Trojans, being in line by definition with their associated planetary plane).
+Seven other stars which have a Bayer designation are less than 0.9° from the ecliptic -- the next brightest of these is δ (Delta) Geminorum, of magnitude +3.53.